core-wg/resource-directory/draft-ietf-core-resource-directory.md

-A resource directory can advertise its resources in DNS-SD using the service names `_rd._udp`, `_rd-lookup-res._udp` and `_rd_lookup-ep._udp` for its Directory Resource, its resource lookup and endpoint lookup resource, respectively.
+A resource directory can advertise its resources in DNS-SD using the service names `_rd._udp`, `_rd-lookup-res._udp` and `_rd_lookup-ep._udp` defined in this document for its Directory Resource, its resource lookup and endpoint lookup resource, respectively.
 A "path" key SHOULD be set, and indicate the path on the server (starting with a slash).

+The use of those service names implies that CoAP-over-UDP is used.
+With that information,
-By combining the protocol to use (CoAP is implied for those names) with the host name and port given in the SRV record and the path from the TXT record, the discovering client can perform RD and URI discovery in a single step.
+the host name and port given in the SRV record and the path from the TXT record, the discovering client can perform RD and URI discovery in a single step.